Getting Started in Farming: On the Home Farm

 Not all farms are suitable for the development of successful multi-family operations.
 Some farms may be too small, not productive enough, organized in a manner that they cannot support multiple families, or located where they cannot be made into the type of unit upon which family members want to spend the rest of their life working and living.
 Younger farmers may be disappointed when entering the business if they automatically expect the farm to provide sufficient income and the quality standard of living that it provided growing up.
 The farm may still be as productive or perhaps even more productive than it was during the young farmer’s childhood.
 It is important to recognize that it could fall short of providing the volume of business necessary to provide sufficient living income and expansion capital for the families of both parties.

 It is extremely difficult to say what amount of income will be needed to provide the standard of living desired by all families involved.
 Chances are that the older generation will require less income than the younger generation to maintain their respective families.
 The older generation family members are more likely to only have themselves to support versus having a young family.
 They may also have little or no housing expenses and savings built up from over the years to live off.
 The younger generation, on the other hand, may have a spouse and young family and considerably more expense.
-The younger family members might have the responsibility of making payments on a house, one or more cars, debts that were incurred while in school, and educating their own children.
+The younger family members might have the responsibility of making payments on a house, one or more cars, debts that were incurred while in school, childcare, and educating their own children.

 Managing the Farm Family Finances